 The men move the sheep to graze in a farther field, increasing the distance between pasture and base camp.
 One cold night, after much talking and drinking, Ennis decides to remain in base camp rather than trek back to the herd.
 It’s freezing and Jack tells him to join him in his sleeping roll inside the warm tent.
 In the tent, Jack reaches for Ennis’s hand and pulls it to his groin, only to be roughly turned and entered from behind by Ennis—the first time Ennis has been with a man.
-The sex happens many times after that, but they deny their homosexuality.
+They have sex happens many times after that, but they still deny their sexuality.

 During a surprise visit to the campsite, Joe Aguirre sees the men together through his binoculars.
 In August, the sheep get mixed up with a Chilean herd, and Ennis and the Chilean herder struggle to separate them.
 In late August, Aguirre calls the men and sheep down from the mountain and frowns as he pays Jack and Ennis, knowing that some of the sheep aren’t his.
 The two men say goodbye, each evasive about his plans for the next summer.
 Jack has a bruised jaw—Ennis had punched him the day before.
 They part ways as though they don’t care.
 Once Jack is out of sight, Ennis has to pull over because he is sick with grief.